bensheldon/good_job/README.md

 ### Cron-style repeating/recurring jobs

-GoodJob can enqueue jobs on a recurring basis that can be used as a replacement for cron.
+GoodJob can enqueue Active Job jobs on a recurring basis that can be used as a replacement for cron.

 Cron-style jobs can be performed by any GoodJob process (e.g., CLI or `:async` execution mode) that has `config.good_job.enable_cron` set to `true`.
 That is, one or more job executor processes can be configured to perform recurring jobs.

 GoodJob's cron uses unique indexes to ensure that only a single job is enqueued at the given time interval.
 In order for this to work, GoodJob must preserve cron-created job records; these records will be automatically deleted like any other preserved record.

 Cron-format is parsed by the [`fugit`](https://github.com/floraison/fugit) gem, which has support for seconds-level resolution (e.g. `* * * * * *`) and natural language parsing (e.g. `every second`).

-`class:` is an [ActiveJob](https://guides.rubyonrails.org/active_job_basics.html) Job

 ```ruby
 # config/environments/application.rb or a specific environment e.g. production.rb